johnnyshankman/hihat/README.md

 *hihat* was born out of frustration with the lackluster offline music players available for OSX today.

 Ever tried Evermusic, Cog, Pine, Swinsian, or VLC?
 They just don't have the sleek & lagless vibes of iTunes back in 2002.
+Plus they aren't even free!

 That's why I decided to create *hihat* - a free, open-source music player that ditches ads, respects your privacy, and works perfectly without an internet connection.